calebgittins/starter-theme/README.md

 ## WordPress Starter Theme

 This is a starter theme for all new WordPress sites.
+Test.

 ## Usage